 46.01 In the event Contractor is not awarded an extension or new contract to continue to provide Collection Services following the expiration or early termination of this Agreement, Contractor will cooperate fully with City and any subsequent contractors to assure a smooth transition of services described in this Agreement.
-Such cooperation will include but not be limited to transfer of computer data, files and tapes; providing routing information, route maps, vehicle fleet information, and list of Service Recipients; providing a complete inventory of all Collection Containers; providing adequate labor and equipment to complete performance of all Collection Services required under this Agreement; taking reasonable actions necessary to transfer ownership of carts and bins, as appropriate, to City; including transporting such containers to a location designated by the Agreement Administrator; coordinating Collection of Materials set out in new containers if new containers are provided for a subsequent Agreements and providing other reports and data required by this Agreement.
+Such cooperation will include but not be limited to transfer of computer data, files and tapes; providing routing information, route maps, vehicle fleet information, and list of Service Recipients; providing a complete inventory of all Collection Containers; providing adequate labor and equipment to complete performance of all Collection Services required under this Agreement; taking reasonable actions necessary to coordinate the transfer and/or disposal of carts and bins, as appropriate; coordinating Collection of Materials set out in new containers if new containers are provided for a subsequent Agreements and providing other reports and data required by this Agreement.